Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The Focus Keyphrase is the primary subject you’re writing about.

 For example, if I’m writing a blog post about how to optimize content for Google, then I may decide that my Focus Keyphrase is “optimizing content for Google”.
-This is the focus for my content and is how I’d ideally like my content found in search results.
+This is the focus of my content and is how I’d ideally like my content found in search results.

 I enter this phrase in the Focus Keyphrase field and All in One SEO will analyze my post content to see how well it’s optimized for that phrase.